itayadler/autofill-okta-chrome-extension/README.md

 Scroll down until you see the "Create Access Token" button, click it

-then copy & paste the access token into here, then click "Save".
+then copy the access token

+* Visit chrome-extension://obaepnapdcdieeknjihngajlegfolpoc/options.html

+then paste and "Save" the settings.

+* Try to access a 2FA form, assuming everything is setup, and your phone

+is on, the extension should fill for you the code from now on